sjkaiser18/Slot-Machine/README.md

 # Slot-Machine
-This program is inntended to be practice on finding and manipulating buffer overflows.
+This program is intended to be practice on finding and manipulating buffer overflows.
 The program involves a "Slot-Machine" form where the user inputs money into the machine and "spins" for the slot, in which three random values of standard slot machine icons (ie lemons, diamonds, 7) will be output and will tell the user how much money they have either won or lost.

 To Compile:
 Compilation of this program is to be done in a 32-bit Kali Linux machine.
 1) Open terminal
-2)Navigate to wherever the file is kept ie if on desktop type cd Desktop
+2)Navigate to wherever the file is kept ie if on desktop
+  	\n type cd Desktop
 3)In order to disable Adress Space Layout Randomization (ASLR)
     type cat /proc/sys/kernel/randomize_va_space
     note the value that follows: